conedevelopment/policy/README.md

 Policies – like in Laravel – have the following methods by default:
 `viewAny`, `view`, `create`, `update`, `restore`, `delete` and `forceDelete`.
-Of course, they can be removed or new methods can be added to the policy.
+Of course, you can use custom methods as well, policies are fully customizables.

 ```js
 ...